deepchecks/deepchecks/docs/source/nlp/usage_guides/text_data_object.rst

 Describe data
 -----------------------------

 The ``describe()`` function is a great way to get an overview of your textual data.
-The function output displays the label distribution,  the text distribution across selected properties and statistical information regarding the data.
+The function output displays the label distribution, texts distribution across selected properties and statistical information regarding the data.
 You can use the function on the TextData object using:

 >>> text_data.describe()